-It is pretty important, it is important to have somewhere nice to go and hang out.
-I think for us the atmosphere is more important but the look of the place plays a big part of that.
+It is pretty important - it is important to have somewhere nice to go and hang out.
+I think for us the atmosphere is more important, but the look of the place plays a big part of that.
 We wanted it to be a place that was comfortable to hang out and still quite unique and not too crimson and mahogany.

 Did spending time overseas influence the type of place you wanted to open up?

 Yeah, I think that is a pretty typical Wellington thing, per capita we have a lot of more original and interesting places than other cities because a lot us go and live overseas for a long time, then come back and want to recreate the experiences we have had.
-But yeah, there is a lot of things possible overseas that you could never do here because they are so niche.
-If only 1% of the population go to your shop, it's fine if you have 10million people, but not OK if you only have 300,000.
+But yeah, there are a lot of things that are possible overseas that you could never do here because they are so niche.
+If only 1% of the population go to your shop, it's fine if you have 10 million people, but not OK if you only have 300,000.
 We went to a place in Portland that only sold bitters and salt!
-It’s crazy, the guy is a salt expert in the US and have 150 bottles of bitters from around America.
+It’s crazy, the guy is a salt expert in the US and they have 150 bottles of bitters from around America.
 You could never have a bitters and salt shop in NZ.

 Have you always worked in hospitality?

-Yep, I started working in hospitality at University and then went overseas and worked in cocktail bars in London and Paris.
+Yep, I started working in hospitality at university and then went overseas and worked in cocktail bars in London and Paris.

 What is your favourite dish on the menu?